PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Methods

 \subsection{Stellar mass completeness limit}

 In targeting massive galaxies at high redshift, we decided on a desirable lower stellar-mass limit of $\mathrm{log_{10}}(M_*/\mathrm{M_\odot}) = 10$.
+This limit is widely used to distinguish massive and lower-mass galaxies and hence facilitates direct comparison with similar observation- or simulation-based studies.
+It also ensures an $\mathrm{SNR}\gtrsim20$ in F356W for more than 90 per cent of objects.
 We perform a simulation to convert this stellar-mass threshold into a limiting magnitude in F356W, in order to firstly confirm that our catalogues are complete down to this stellar mass limit, and to secondly avoid fitting all fainter objects in the PRIMER and JADES catalogues.

 We derive this magnitude limit by first generating a million mock galaxies with {\sc Bagpipes}, using the same model configuration later used to fit each galaxy's SED (see Section \ref{section:methods:sedfit}).
 We make one modification to the priors listed in Table \ref{table:bagpipes}, setting an exponential prior on $A_\mathrm{V}$ with a scale parameter of 0.5.
-This is more physically realistic than the uninformative uniform prior used later on for fitting.
+This is more physically realistic than the uninformative uniform prior used later on for fitting, as the vast majority of high-redshift massive quiescent galaxies have been shown to be relatively dust-poor (e.g., \citealt{Belli2019, Carnall2019b, Valentino2020, Carnall2023b}).
 We finally limit our mock population to quiescent objects only by requiring sSFR $< 0.2/t_\mathrm{H}(z)$ (see Section \ref{section:methods:selection}).

 We show our mock galaxy population with gray points in Fig. \ref{figure:masslimit}.
 In practice, virtually all objects in our observed sample are at $z<5$, hence for the redshift bins $2<z<3$, $3<z<4$ and $4<z<5$, we derive a F356W magnitude limit below which we achieve $>99$ per cent completeness for objects at $\mathrm{log_{10}}(M_*/\mathrm{M_\odot}) > 10$.
 The largest of these limits is $\mathrm{F356W} \simeq 25.91$ at $4 < z <5$, therefore allowing us to confidently limit our sample to $\mathrm{F356W} < 26$ while ensuring $>99$ per cent completeness of the quiescent galaxy population at $\mathrm{log_{10}}(M_*/\mathrm{M_\odot}) > 10$ and $z<5$.
 Our mass and magnitude limits are shown with dashed and dotted lines respectively in Fig. \ref{figure:masslimit}.